camlspotter/llm-jp-4-cookbook/README.md

 * [`llmjp4_transformers`](llmjp4_transformers) ... for Huffing Face's [Transformers](https://github.com/huggingface/transformers)
 * [`llmjp4_vllm`](llmjp4_vllm) ... for [vLLM](https://github.com/vllm-project/vllm)

+## `trust_remote_code` is required

+As described below, LLM-jp-4 models bundle several plugins to ensure the models work correctly.
+To enable them, users need to turn on `trust_remote_code` flag in the corresponding runtimes.

 ## Using `llm-jp-4-*-instruct` Models

 LLM-jp-4 models with the suffix `-instruct` are fine-tuned models for chatbot applications.